thorntonmc/thorntonmc.github.io/content/posts/go/net-http.md

 }))
 ```

 Now for the implementation!
-Our mux handles the `/hello` path with `TerribleSecurityProvider`, instantiated as ts.
+Our mux handles the `/hello` path with `TerribleSecurityProvider`, instantiated as `ts`.
 As `ts` is itself a function that takes a handler, we can then pass in `RequestTimer` to it.

 ```go
 // If ts passes its security check, it runs h.ServeHTTP, in this case RequestTimer.